Let’s continue our previous article and tell you more things about Bitcoin and bitcoins.

 “Can we live on bitcoins?”
 Well, that largely depends on your location and your relationship with adrenaline.
 Probably yes, but it’s a bit like living on a prayer.
 A lady contributor for Forbes gave it a try back in 2013 and wrote an entertaining diary for the week she spent experiencing this.
 Our understanding is that she got thrilled by this journey but we were unable to track in her story any direct or even indirect statement regarding a future next try.

 “What is the current exchange value of a bitcoin unit (1 BTC) ?”.
 Well, the one thing you surely have to keep in mind is that, at least for now, exchange values of bitcoins are as volatile as the moods of your mother-in-law.
-But you can check on the increasingly numerous exchange websites (such as this one) and see for yourself how it goes.
+But you can check on the increasingly numerous exchange websites and see for yourself how it goes.

 “Can the Bitcoin system be hacked ?”
 In a nutshell, it can.
 And it was.
 But bottom line is to never forget that the strength of any encryption system is equal to its weakest link.